-For those of us who are spectators, it seems as if there’s at least one injury to a player’s lower extremities in just about every game.
 Constant all-out sprints, jumping, fast cuts and hard stops are inherent in basketball.
 Add player contact like being stepped on or stepping on another player’s foot or ankle and these types of injuries become all too common.
 Few other sports continually place the level of stress on feet and ankles as does basketball.

 Achilles tendon ruptures are common injuries in football and rugby.
 They are usually non-contact injuries and the result of a lack of flexibility due to inadequate conditioning and over-stretching of the tendon.
 Both nonoperative treatment and surgical repair are effective, based on the severity of the tear.
 It’s important to see an orthopedic surgeon if you suspect you’ve sustained this type of injury.

 The Achilles tendon, stretches from the calf muscle to the heel and although it is the strongest tendon in the body, it is prone to overuse injuries.
 Normal play and moves in many sports and activities place incredible stress on the tendon making it prone to tendonitis.
 This inflammation of the tendon leads to pain and stiffness in the calf and a limited range of motion.